Services

 Computer vision and defect detection.
 Vision AI providers handle camera systems, lighting setups, and model training for quality inspection on production lines.
 This is a highly specialized field that sits closer to hardware and edge deployment than data integration.

 ERP-native AI modules.
 Systems like NetSuite, Acumatica, Epicor, and SAP increasingly include built-in forecasting, analytics, and generative AI features.
-FlowCo works alongside these capabilities rather than replacing them.
+FlowCo works alongside these capabilities instead of replacing them.

 Closed-loop financial and spend systems.
 Platforms such as Ramp and Brex control their own financial ecosystems.
 FlowCo does not compete in transaction control or card issuance, but can integrate this data into a broader analytics layer.